arunma/hdp2_4_2-vagrant/README.md

 ### Deploy Cluster using Ambari Web UI

-Open up a web browser and go to http://ambari:8080.
+Open up a web browser and go to http://192.168.1.11:8080.
+Alternatively, make an entry into your /etc/hosts on your host machine.
 Log in with username admin and password admin and follow on-screen instructions, selecting hosts created and services of interest.